satisfactory-dev/Custom-Assert/README.md

 # Using
 ## Requirements
 * Docker
-  * only tested with Docker for windows & gitbash terminals
+  * only tested with Docker for windows & git bash terminals

 ## Instructions
 1. Checkout locally